mvarrone/stp-project/backend/automate_config/README.md

 It is recommended to use SSH v2 for security reasons and for being able to execute some commands related to gathering spanning tree protocol data in a better manner (obtain parsed data from each device)

-In a real world environment, devices already have SSH v2 enabled and there would be no need to execute this scritpt.
+In a real world environment, devices already have SSH v2 enabled and there would be no need to execute this script.
 Also, Telnet for sure would not be enabled.

 So, the purpose of this script is to be used mainly in a lab environment where devices start with no configuration (no ssh v2) and with Telnet enabled.